wemake-services/wemake-django-template/{{cookiecutter.project_name}}/docs/pages/template/django.rst

 - `django-referrer-policy`_ - middleware implementing the `Referrer-Policy`_
 - `django-health-check`_ - checks for various conditions and provides reports when anomalous behavior is detected
-- `django-add-default-value`_ - this django Migration Operation can be used to transfer a Fields default value to the database scheme.
+- `django-add-default-value`_ - this django Migration Operation can be used to transfer a Fields default value to the database scheme
 - `django-deprecate-fields`_ - this package allows deprecating model fields and allows removing them in a backwards compatible manner.
 - `django-migration-linter`_ - detect backward incompatible migrations for your django project.